nicc777/kubernetes-cicd-lab-local/task_02_deploy_argocd_in_kubernetes.md

 ```

 > **Note**
-> The `192.168.2.18` IP address, is the IP address of the LAB system
+> The `192.168.2.18` IP address, is the IP address of the LAB system.
+Adjust to suite your environment.

 # Test